TomasHubelbauer/modern-office-git-diff/doc/notes.md

 > Development log.

+## 2018-01-02

+Implemented tests by the way of generating Word, Excel, PowerPoint files and running the script on them, then checking the resulting extracted files for exepcted strings.

 ## 2018-01-01

 Implemented skipping processing unchanged Office files (using `git diff` to tell if a file has changes).